kr55/ssiscataloger/index.md

 It supports the following source and target types.

-**SSIS for SQL Server** - SSIS catalog enabled in SQL Server.
+**SSIS for SQL Server** - SSIS Catalog enabled in SQL Server.

 **SSIS for Azure Data Factory** - This is used when you want to run SSIS packages in Azure using Azure data factory pipelines.

 **File System** - SSIS Catalog exported to the file system.
-This can be used as a staged migration when you don't have acess to source and target SQL server connection at the same time.
+This can be used as a staged migration when you don’t have acess to source and target SQL server connection at the same time.

 # Demo